RetroAchievements/docs/docs/developer-docs/devquests.md

 6. Each point of credit (equivalent to one set) must have a different female character as the protagonist (or different ensemble of female characters)

 ## Wheel Spin DevQuest Rules
 [DQ6](#_006-the-unwanted), [DQ19](#_019-wheel-of-genres) and [DQ23](#_023-well-of-wishes) use wheels to give random goals.
 You are allowed to spin again to change your random goal **three months** after spinning.
 The first and second spins for each quest are free.
-If you want to keep on spinning, you will need to earn a new respin token by doing one of the following task:
+If you want to keep on spinning, you will need to earn a new respin token by doing one of the following tasks:
 - Resolve (Not close) 10 tickets from inactive devs (can be used towards [DQ1](#_001-ticket-massacre) Ticket Massacre)
 - Earn [DQ3](#_003-singles-in-your-area) Singles in Your Area
 - Update 10 achievements towards [DQ5](#_005-trigger-happy) Trigger Happy